flanksource/karina-ui/README.md

 # Karina - The Kubernetes Dashboard

-This is a GUI for the Karina
+This is a GUI for Karina

 ## Project setup
 ```